 We had a great week where we spent a long weekend in Singapore with my family, visiting some of Singapore famous tourist attractions; and meeting ups old friends and relatives, updating each of our latest event of life.
 The kids had a wonderful time there and it sure was a memory-making trip for us.

 After came back from the weekend trip and just before Christmas Day, I managed to steal some time to make these quick and easy curled paper stars.

-These curled paper stars were such a hit recently, we see them everywhere, from the internet, on trees, on gift wraps, on Christmas stocking, on table’s centerpiece, in cars, even on the walls of the restaurants.
-I know I must make some and here they are, love the sheen on the curls 🙂
+These curled paper stars were such a hit recently, we see them everywhere, from the internet, on trees, on gift wraps, on Christmas stockings, on table centrepieces, in cars, and even on the walls of restaurants.
+I know I must make some and here they are, I love the sheen on the curls 🙂

 - Craft Paper with satin finishing

 - Blunt point tweezers (optional, need this when making smaller star)